stitchdata/docs/_account-security/settings/role-based-access-control.md

       #  anchor: "faq-role-changes"
       #  content: |
       #    You will receive an in-app notification if there are any changes to your role in your account.

-  - title: "How to update team member's role"
-    anchor: "updating-roles"
-    content: |
-      **Note**: Only users with the Administrator role can make changes the roles of other users in your account.
-      1. Log into your Stitch account and navigate to **Settings > Members**.
-      2. On the **Members** tab, you will see a list of all team members in your Stitch account and their account information.
-In the **Role** column, select what role you would like a user to have from the dropdown menu.

-      You can also update the roles of members who have not yet accepted their invitations following the same steps.

 ---

-docs/account-security/managing-team-members#team-member-roles-permissions
-make sure URLs are correct and add links to docs mentioned update sso stuff everywhere create the markup changes